ositaka/soul-healing-decapcms/data/page/home.md

     section_type: section_repeatable_content
     main_menu:
       show: true
-      name: "The Sanctuary "
+      name: The Golden Healing
-    title: The Golden Sanctuary
+    title: The Golden Healing
     items:
       - title: "Individual "
         text: Our individual sessions are personalised to your unique needs and goals.